deyran/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 ### Using custom variables as action method parameters
 -->

-* I have defined the id parameter as a string, but the MVC Framework will try to convert the URL value to whatever parameter type I defined.
-* If I declared the id parameter as an int or a DateTime, then I would receive the value from the URL parsed to an instance of that type.
-* This is an elegant and useful feature that removes the need for me to handle the conversion myself.

-> Note The MVC Framework uses the model binding feature to convert the values contained in the  URL to .NET types and can handle much more complex situations than shown in this example.
-I cover model binding in Chapter 24.

 ### Defining optional URL segments

 * An optional URL segment is one that the user does not need to specify, but for which on default value is specified.